TritonDataCenter/sdc-cloudapi/docs/index.md

 ### Deleting keys

-Finally, you probably have one or two SSH keys uploaded to SmartDataCenter after going through the guide, so to delete the one we setup:
+Finally, you probably have one or two SSH keys uploaded to Triton after going through the guide, so to delete the one we setup:

     $ triton key delete id_rsa